Victor Simunja: Involvement in the Caprivi conflict

 Simunja led Namibian military operations in the Caprivi Region (today called the Zambezi Region) in 1999 and 2000 against UNITA rebels during the final stages of the Angolan Civil War.
 Simunja came to even greater international prominence in January 2000 when he displayed 81 suspected UNITA rebels to the media at Rundu.

 Political career

 Simunja was first appointed to the National Assembly as a non-voting member in 2000 by President Nujoma.
 He was placed at the relatively safe spot of number 24 on SWAPO's National Assembly list prior to the 2004 parliamentary election, which allowed him to return to the National Assembly.
 In 2002, Simunja came out against private ownership of firearms during a debate in the National Assembly.
-He was Deputy Minister of Defence from 2000 to 2009, and is currently the managing director of Windhoeker Maschinenfabrik.
+He was Deputy Minister of Defence from 2000 to 2009, and also served the managing director of Windhoeker Maschinenfabrik.

 On Heroes' Day 2014 he was conferred the Excellent Order of the Eagle, First Class.